doehm/survivoR/README.md

 survivoR v0.9.12

--   Season 42 Cast now added
+-   Season 42 cast now added
 -   POC flag on `castaway_details`
 -   Updated Castaway IDs.
 Now in the format of USxxxx in preparation for non-US seasons.
 Original IDs can be extracted using